-Under this ordinance, the landmark owner must provide clear, credible, and persuasive evidence to show that a rescission standard is met.
+Under this ordinance, the landmark owner must provide clear, credible, and persuasive evidence to show that at least one of these rescission standards is met.
 Unlike the current ordinance, this ordinance does not try to list the specific kinds of evidence required, because relevant evidence may vary from case to case.
 However, this ordinance authorizes the Commission to issue evidentiary guidelines to assist landmark owners and help ensure adequate documentation.